 We all do it, it’s become pretty much second nature; clicking that little share arrow on the corner of a Facebook post, posting links to our walls or Twitter accounts, or even directly sharing an article online with a family member or friend.
 Whether it be the emotions evoked by that content or because you think the people you share, you are actively participating in the cycle of social sharing.

 When your goal is to get content in front of a large audience, this is exactly what you’re hoping for.
 Continuous sharing increases visibility, incites additional user interaction, triggers even more sharing, and gets content in front of a mass audience through a powerful viral loop.

 In this post, we’ll go over what a viral loop is, the elements needed to make it successful, and six powerful examples of content that hit the viral high note.

 What Is a Viral Loop?

-A viral loop is a cycle wherein a user sees content and shares it with others, causing the cycle to repeat.
-The loop moves content from user to user as audiences interact with it and share it.
+So, what exactly is the viral loop and how does it work?
+Well, when a user sees your content and shares it with others, those other people will likely do the same thing.
+Click.
+Share.
+Repeat.
+This moves content from user to user as the post’s audience grows and more and more people interact with and share it.

 Content that successfully cycles through a viral loop usually has two characteristics: